As the 25th of December edges closer, the festive season gets into full swing, bringing with it the pressure to get all your holiday shopping done!

 The market has a festive atmosphere and its wooden stalls and bright Christmas lights make it an amazing multi-sensory experience that you really don’t want to miss.
 Plus, with plenty of gift ideas and free shows, it makes a wonderful evening activity in the run-up to Christmas.

 Get ready to be enchanted and taste some delicious foods.
 On the menu is a selection of German treats like mulled wine, bratwurst and gingerbread.

 There are lots of beautiful decorations you can buy and other Christmas gifts.
-But if its entertainment you’re after, then the carol singing and other performances will charm you.
+But if its entertainment you’re after, then the carol singing, and other performances will charm you.

-Opening dates: November 24 – December 18
+Opening dates: 22nd November-23rd December

 Directions from the centre of Quebec City:

-– From the centre of Quebec City you will need to head west towards Rue Pierre Olivier Chauveau.
+– From the centre of Quebec City you will need to head west towards Rue Pierre Olivier Chauveau

-– Then you need to take Boulevard René-Lévesque E and Ch Ste-Foy to Avenue Désy.
+– Then you need to take Boulevard René-Lévesque E and Ch Ste-Foy to Avenue Désy

-– Continue onto Avenue Désy and then take a left onto Rue Jeanne d’Arc.
+– Continue onto Avenue Désy and then take a left onto Rue Jeanne d’Arc

 Toronto Christmas market

-The Toronto Christmas market, which is held in the historic Distillery District, offers all the charm you will find in a European Christmas market with a few Canadian twists.
+The Toronto Christmas Market, which is held in the historic Distillery District, offers all the charm you will find in a European Christmas market with a few Canadian twists.

 Bavarian brass bands and folk dancers from the likes of Slovenia and Ukraine perform alongside stalls selling traditional Canadian gifts such as beeswax candles.
 However, at the Toronto Christmas Market, you can also find stalls providing stocking fillers, art glass and Eastern European gifts to take home with you.

-If you want to come back from your Canadian holiday or break with a souvenir then there are plenty of options, from decorations and home décor to make-up and clothing.
+If you want to come back from your Canadian holiday or break with a souvenir, there are plenty of options, from decorations and home décor to make-up and clothing.
 Plus, the beer gardens serve up Christmas cocktails and hot rum and are a great place to relax after shopping.